Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 How much does skydiving in Cairns cost?

-Cairns tandem skydiving starts at $349 per person for a 14,000–15,000 ft jump, which represents the best value option and is the most popular choice for first-timers.
-Here's the full 2026 price breakdown:
+Cairns tandem skydiving starts at $349 per person for a 14,000–15,000 ft jump — the best-value option and the most popular choice for first-timers.
+2026 price breakdown:

-• 14,000 ft tandem skydive (SKYONE): $349 per person
+• 14,000 ft tandem (SKYONE): $349 per person

-• 15,000 ft tandem skydive (Skydive Australia): $349 per person
+• 15,000 ft tandem (Skydive Australia): $349 per person

-Weight Surcharges (paid at dropzone on arrival):
+Weight surcharges (paid at dropzone on arrival):

 • 95–99 kg: +$25 (SKYONE) or +$50 (Skydive Australia)